Procurement

 Buy Surplus Items

 You can buy unclaimed or surplus items from Louisville Metro Government.
-A variety of items are offered for sale on our on-line auction site, available for viewing 24 hours a day, 7 days a week.
-Click here to see items online and to bid.
-To learn about vehicle auctions, click here.
+A variety of items are offered for sale on our online auction site, available for viewing 24 hours a day, 7 days a week.
+See unclaimed or surplus items and learn more about vehicle auctions.

 Contact Us